 - It doesn’t have to be five paragraphs.
 It can be two – or ten!
 It can be longer or shorter.
 There’s no formula here.
 It shouldn’t be just one big chunk of text – separate out your thoughts in an organized way, using as many (or as few) paragraphs as you need to help illustrate your point.

 - The subject is YOU.
-This may be the hardest for teenage writers to grasp – for many years, we have taught you to write about literature and history, learning how to compare and contrast, as well as analyze others’ work and opinions.
+This may be the hardest for teenage writers to grasp – for many years, you’ve been taught to write about literature and history, learning how to compare and contrast, as well as analyze others’ work and opinions.
 For this very special assignment, we’re asking you to do something completely different – focus on yourself.
 THIS IS HARD!
 But college essays that don’t make the reader walk away wanting to meet the writer are wasted opportunities.
 Your college essays need to have YOUR experiences, YOUR personality, YOUR voice.

 What should my college essays be, then?